HHCHunter/HITMAN/README.md

 This is a useful for beginers to understand what is inside of folders that are extracted by QuickBMS.

 ## QuickBMS
-Scripts and Hashlist to be used with QuickBMS
+Scripts and Hashlist to be used with QuickBMS.
+This is used to extract the game archives.